danprince/melange/README.md

 - Small markdown ecosystem
 - No MDX option
 - Relies on node for execution
-- Few/plugins for native esbuild
+- Few plugins for native esbuild

 ## Known
 - [ ] Make jsxImportSource work (might be blocked by https://github.com/evanw/esbuild/pull/2349)
 - [x] Support prod builds
 - [ ] Solve the problem of SSR components not generating CSS for client

-## Tests